rbhatia1997/HTML5-CSS-Playground/README.md

 - <table> is used to create a table.
 Written row by row.
 - <tr> indicates the start of each row.
 Table row.
 - <td> indicates each cell of a table.
 Ex. a number.
+- You can use the CSS element row/colspan to edit what row/columns look like.
+- Long tables will use the following: <thead>, <tbody>, and <tfoot>

+#### Forms
+- Using the <form> element and carries an action attribute with a method and id.
+Every form element requires this action, which value is the URL that will get the information on the page when a form is submitted.
+- Method just refers to GET or POST.
+Type attribute indicates what kind of input is being created (e.g., text, password).
+- The name tag indicates the name of the input (e.g., could say password).
+The size and maxlength attributes can be carried.
+- <textarea> is used for multi-line text input.
+- Input type radio is used for buttons.
+Type checkbox is for checkboxes.
+Select is for a drop down list.
+You can have multiple selects as well w/ multiple attribute.
+- The type=file input allows you upload a file; you must have a POST method.
+- Submit type is used to send a form to the server.
+You can even use an image for the submit button via specifying with the src attribute.

 ## Notes on CSS